jaysaurus/Co.Koa/miniSite/documentation/Config.md

 ### middleware.js

-the middleware.js is the definitive location to perform koa-style middleware actions.
+the middleware.js is a location from which to perform koa-style middleware actions.
 Each method supplied to the middleware.js object will be called (sequentially) by koa's app.use() on launch.
 As an example, Co.Koa sets up a simple function that will be called each time it receives a request:

 ```javascript
 module.exports = function ($, conf) {